elastic/elasticsearch-js/docs/reference/advanced-config.md

 ## Migrate to v8 [_migrate_to_v8]

-The Node.js client can be configured to emit an HTTP header `Accept: application/vnd.elasticsearch+json; compatible-with=7` which signals to Elasticsearch that the client is requesting `7.x` version of request and response bodies.
-This allows for upgrading from 7.x to 8.x version of Elasticsearch without upgrading everything at once.
-Elasticsearch should be upgraded first after the compatibility header is configured and clients should be upgraded second.
+The Node.js client can be configured to emit an HTTP header `Accept: application/vnd.elasticsearch+json; compatible-with=7` which signals to {{es}} that the client is requesting `7.x` version of request and response bodies.
+This allows for upgrading from 7.x to 8.x version of {{es}} without upgrading everything at once. {{es}} should be upgraded first after the compatibility header is configured and clients should be upgraded second.
 To enable to setting, configure the environment variable `ELASTIC_CLIENT_APIVERSIONING` to `true`.